Way-too-early 2021-22 Big Ten basketball power rankings

 Purdue guard Jaden Ivey (23) goes up for a shot against Wisconsin forward Micah Potter (11) during the second half of an NCAA men's basketball game, Tuesday, March 2, 2021 at Mackey Arena in West Lafayette.

-2020-21 record: 13-6 (18-10), 4th in the Big Ten This could be FIBA recency bias or it could be spot on, but Purdue starts our power rankings off at the top.
-The Boilermakers return their core from a year ago in Jaden Ivey, Trevion Williams, Eric Hunter Jr., and Sasha Stefanovic on a team that landed a 4 seed in the NCAA Tournament.
-The key here is Ivey's leap, which absolutely looks to be coming in year two.
+2020-21 record: 13-6 (18-10), 4th in the Big Ten This could be FIBA recency bias or it could be spot on, but Purdue starts our power rankings at the top.
+The Boilermakers return their core from a year ago in Jaden Ivey, Trevion Williams, Eric Hunter Jr. and Sasha Stefanovic on a team that landed a No. 4 seed in the NCAA Tournament.
+The key here is Ivey's leap, which absolutely looks to be coming in Year 2.
 He showed out at the FIBA U19 World Cup in helping Team USA win it all and came on strong at the end of last year in his freshman season.
-The talent is there to be one of the leading scorers in the conference, and to have Williams and 7-footer Zach Edey alongside him will only open things up for solid looks from three.
+The talent is there to be one of the leading scorers in the conference.
+Having Williams and 7-footer Zach Edey alongside will open solid looks from 3.
 If Ivey becomes one of college basketball's breakout superstars, this Purdue team is national championship good.

 1